Bianca Atzei: Sanremo Music Festival 2015 and Bianco e nero

 In February 2015, Bianca participated in the 65th Sanremo Music Festival, performing the song "Il solo al mondo", written by Kekko Silvestre; she was ranked 14th.
-During the four-night festival she was dress by the stylist Antonio Marras, who designed Bianca's four different dresses.
+During the four-night festival she was dressed by the stylist Antonio Marras, who designed Bianca's four different dresses.
 On February 12, the third, cover-themed night of the Festival, she sang "Ciao amore, ciao" by the Italian singer Luigi Tenco, mixed by Alex Britti.
 On the same day, she released her first album Bianco e nero, including 20 tracks and many of her previous publications.
 Her cover of "Ciao amore, ciao" was published as the second single of the album on April 13, 2015.

 In June 2015 Bianca participated in the third edition of Coca-Cola Summer Festival performing "Ciao amore, ciao" featuring Britti.
 A new single, extract of Bianco e nero, was released on June 24, "In un giorno di sole", getting two nomination for the Premio RTL 102.5 – Canzone dell'estate (RTL 102.5 Award – Summer Hit).

 On September 22 she released the fourth single from Bianco e nero, titled "Riderai".
 Less than a month later, on October 15, her featuring song "Torna a Surriento" with Gigi D'Alessio, is announced, from his new album Malaterra.
 On October 25, she opens Francesco De Gregori' s concert at Expo 2015.
 She sings with Italian rapper J-Ax the new version of his song "Intro", published on November 27 and collected in his new album Il bello di esser brutti Multiplatinum Edition.

 In 2016 Bianca collaborated with two notable colleagues: with Loredana Bertè, on the duet "Così ti scrivo" and on the choral track "Amici non-ne ho... ma amiche sì", both collected in her album Amici non-ne ho... ma amiche sì!, and with Ron on the duet "Per questa notte che cade giù" and on the choral track "Una città per cantare", both collected in his album La forza di dire sì.
-On March 13, 2016 she sang a cover of the famous song "Amor mio" by Mina during the show Una serata bella per te, Mogol (broadcast by the Italian Rete 4).
+On March 13, 2016, she sang a cover of the famous song "Amor mio" by Mina during the show Una serata bella per te, Mogol (broadcast by the Italian Rete 4).
 On June 17 is out the fifth single from Bianco e nero, "La strada per la felicità (Laura)".

-From September 16 until October 28, 2016 she was an entrant of Tale e quale show, a talent show directed by Carlo Conti and broadcast by Rai Uno.
+From September 16 until October 28, 2016, she was an entrant of Tale e quale show, a talent show directed by Carlo Conti and broadcast by Rai Uno.
 Ranked eighth, she qualified for the next part of the show Tale e quale show – Il torneo broadcast from November 11–24.

 On December 7 she performed during the traditional ceremony for the Christmas tree lighting with the Little Choir of Antoniano, in Milan; the event was broadcast by RTL 102.5 TV and, delayed, by DeA Junior.